-DNP is now a well-established technique that is facilitated by the transfer of the polarization of unpaired electrons to the nuclei under study.
+Dynamic Nuclear Polarization (DNP) is now a well-established technique that is facilitated by the transfer of the polarization of unpaired electrons to the nuclei under study.
 Dissolution DNP methods require the sample be kept cold (e.g., <4 K) while irradiated by microwaves in a strong magnetic field (e.g., 3 T).
-After irradiation, the sample is rapidly dissolved using hot pressurized solvent and transferred to a NMR tube or an injection syringe for immediate NMR or MRI data acquisition.
+After irradiation, the sample is rapidly dissolved using a hot pressurized deuterated NMR solvent and transferred to an NMR tube or an injection syringe for immediate NMR or MRI data acquisition.
 A free-radical doping agent must be present in the sample at mM concentrations during microwave irradiation in order to provide the needed nuclear polarization for intermolecular transfer.
 Generally, acceptable levels of polarization are achieved using irradiation times that are several tens of minutes to several hours in length.

 Parahydrogen-Induced Polarization (PHIP)

 PHIP is a fairly well-established technique that transfers polarization directly from parahydrogen (para-H2) to nearby nuclei of interest or by using RF-based magnetization transfer methods.
 For organic molecules, para-H2 is either added directly across unsaturated carbon bonds or mixed with the sample under conditions such that polarization can transfer from para-H2 to sites within the molecule.
 Some advantages of PHIP over DNP are that a polarized sample may be attained quite quickly (on the order of seconds or minutes) and that free-radical doping agents are not required.